+\paragraph{Ideal polygons.}An \emph{ideal $n$-gon}, denoted by $\ip n$, is defined as the convex hull in $\HP$ of $n\,(\geq3)$ distinct points (called \emph{vertices}) on $\HPb$.
+The \emph{edges} are infinite geodesics of $\HP$ joining two consecutive vertices.
+Two consecutive edges meet at a point on $\HPb$, forming a \emph{spike}.
+The restriction of the hyperbolic metric to an ideal polygon gives it a metrically complete finite-area hyperbolic metric with geodesic boundary.

+\paragraph{Punctured polygons.}For $n\geq 2$, an \emph{ideal once-punctured $n$-gon}, denoted by $\puncp n$, is another non-compact hyperbolic surface with geodesic boundary, obtained from an ideal $(n+2)$-gon, by identifying two consecutive edges using a parabolic element of $\psl$ that fixes the common vertex.
+The edges of the polygon are the connected components of the boundary.
+The vertices are the quotients of the vertices of $\ip{n+2}$.

-\paragraph{Decorated Polygons.} A vertex $v$ of an ideal (possibly punctured) polygon is said to be \emph{decorated} if a horoball, based at $v$ is added.
-For $n\geq 3$, a \emph{decorated ideal $n$-gon}, denoted by $\dep n$, is an ideal polygon, all of whose vertices are decorated with pairwise disjoint horoballs.
-Similarly, for $n\geq 2$, a \emph{decorated ideal once-punctured $n$-gon}, denoted by $\depu n$, is a once-punctured ideal $n$-gon, all of whose vertices are decorated with pairwise disjoint horoballs.
+A spike at a vertex $v$ of an ideal (possibly punctured) polygon is said to be \emph{decorated} if a horoball, based at $v$ is added. \paragraph{Decorated Polygons.} A \emph{partially decorated hyperbolic polygon} is a hyperbolic polygon with some of its spikes decorated with horoballs.
+For $n\geq 3$ and $2\leq r\leq n$, we denote by $\pdep{n}{r}$, the set of all ideal $n$-gons with $r$ decorated spikes.
+We similarly define $\pdepu nr$ for $n\geq 1$ and $1\leq r\leq n$.
 See Fig.\ref{4typespoly} for a decorated triangle and a decorated once-punctured bigon.